 Management Operations Plan, to determine priorities of such resources and allocate such resources as the Governor may deem necessary in cooperation with the political subdivisions of this state, the federal government, or other states.
-"Resources" shall mean all economic resources within this state including but not limited to food, manpower, health and health manpower, water, transportation, economic stabilization, electric power, petroleum, gas, and solid fuel, industrial production, construction and housing. - (b) 2.
-To enforce all laws, rules and regulations relating to civil defense and emergency resources management and to assume direct operational control of any or all civil defense emergency management forces and helpers in this state. - $\frac{\text{(e)}}{3.}$ To provide for the evacuation of all or part of the population from any stricken or threatened area or areas within this state and to take such steps as are necessary for the receipt and care of such evacuees. - (d) 4.
+"Resources" shall mean all economic resources within this state including but not limited to food, manpower, health and health manpower, water, transportation, economic stabilization, electric power, petroleum, gas, and solid fuel, industrial production, construction and housing.

+- (b) 2.
+To enforce all laws, rules and regulations relating to civil defense and emergency resources management and to assume direct operational control of any or all civil defense emergency management forces and helpers in this state. - $\frac{\text{(c)}}{3.}$ To provide for the evacuation of all or part of the population from any stricken or threatened area or areas within this state and to take such steps as are necessary for the receipt and care of such evacuees. - (d) 4.
 Subject to the provisions of the State Constitution, to remove from office any public officer having administrative responsibilities under this act for willful failure to obey any order, rule or regulation adopted pursuant to this act.
-Such removal shall be upon charges after service upon such person of a copy of such charges and after giving him such person an opportunity to be heard in his the defense of such person.
+Such removal shall be upon charges after service upon such person of a copy of such charges and after giving him an opportunity to be heard in his defense.
 Pending the preparation and disposition of charges, the Governor may suspend such person for a period not exceeding thirty (30) days.
-A vacancy resulting from removal or suspension pursuant to this section shall be filled by the Governor until it is filled as otherwise provided by law.

-(e) 5.
-To perform and exercise such other functions, powers, and duties as are necessary to promote and secure the safety and protection of the civilian population and to carry out the provisions of the Oklahoma plan for the management of resources
+A vacancy resulting from removal or suspension pursuant to this section shall be filled by the Governor until it is filled as otherwise provided by law. - (e) 5.
+To perform and exercise such other functions, powers, and duties as are necessary to promote and secure the safety and protection of the civilian population and to carry out the provisions of the Oklahoma plan for the management of resources the auxiliary police the powers of police officers, subject to such restrictions as shall be imposed Emergency Management Act of 2003.
+County jurisdictions are required to have a qualified emergency management director as outlined in this section.
+Incorporated municipalities are required to either have an emergency management director or create an agreement with the county for emergency management services.
+Each local organization for civil defense emergency management shall have a director who shall be appointed by the executive officer or governing body of the political subdivision, who shall report directly to the chief executive officer or chief operating officer and who shall have direct responsibility for the organization, administration, and operation of such local organization for civil defense emergency management, subject to the direction and control of such executive officer or governing body.
+Each local organization for civil defense emergency management shall perform civil defense emergency management functions within the territorial limits of the political subdivisions within which it is organized, and, in addition, shall conduct such functions outside of such territorial limits as may be required pursuant to this act.
+Each local emergency management organization shall develop, maintain and revise, as necessary, an emergency operations plan for the jurisdiction.
+Each plan shall address the emergency management system functions of preparedness, response, recovery and mitigation.
+Such plan shall be coordinated with the state.

-Emergency Operations Plan in a national or state emergency.
+Emergency Operations Plan in a national or state emergency. - SECTION 10.

-SECTION 10.
 AMENDATORY 63 O.S.
 2001, Section 683.11, is amended to read as follows: